MeshalAlamr/rain-prediction/MVP/README.md

 | Location  |           0|
 | Date       |          0|

+Our target is the RainTomorrow column.

-If we were to drop all null values we lose 89,040 rows out of 145,460 rows if we decide to drop null values, i.e. ~60% of the data!
+If we were to drop all null values, we lose 89,040 rows out of 145,460 rows, i.e. ~60% of the data!

 Therefore, instead, we dropped the _Sunshine, Evaporation, Cloud3pm, Cloud9am_ since they all contain more than 50k null values.
 Then, we dropped rows containing null values for the remaining columns.
 This leaves us with losing ~20% of data only instead of ~60%.
 The remaining rows are 112,925 out of 142,460.